queryluke/masseffect-5e-data/text/en/bestiary/thresher-maw.md

         swallowed, the creature is blinded and restrained, it has total cover against attacks and other effects outside the thresher maw, and it takes 56 (16d6) acid damage at the start of each of the thresher maw's turns.

-        --If the thresher maw takes 60 damage or more on a single turn from a creature inside it, the thresher maw must succeed on a DC 20 Constitution saving throw at the end of that turn or regurgitate all swallowed creatures, which fall prone in a space within <me-distance
+        If the thresher maw takes 60 damage or more on a single turn from a creature inside it, the thresher maw must succeed on a DC 20 Constitution saving throw at the end of that turn or regurgitate all swallowed creatures, which fall prone in a space within <me-distance